Solving The Problem

 Food First is more than a referral tool; it’s a lifeline.
 This online platform empowers our partners to seamlessly connect individuals facing food insecurity with the right resources.
 By automating referrals and prioritizing personalized communication, Food First removes barriers and preserves personal dignity, ensuring that help reaches those in need quickly and respectfully

-Struggling to make ends meet due to Nantucket’s exorbitant cost of housing, Maria found relief through Nourish Nantucket’s network.
-Food First connected her to the Pip Send It Box Program, providing fresh produce each week for her family of three.
-This support has eased her financial strain and allowed her family to access nutritious foods she had struggled to afford.
+Struggling to make ends meet due to Nantucket’s exorbitant cost of housing, Rebecca found relief through Nourish Nantucket’s network.
+Our referral platform and strong partnership with the Family Resource Center connected her to the NN Grocery Card program, providing direct funds for purchasing groceries at Stop & Shop.
+This support has eased her financial strain and allowed her family to access nutritious foods she had struggled to afford – and gave her the agency to pick the foods that were most suitable and needed for her family.

 Our Impact